A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sec:overview} we give an overview of our proofs.
 In Section \ref{sec:prelim} we provide definitions and known results about the quantities used in our proofs.
 In Section \ref{sec:part-bound}, we introduce variants of the quantum partition bound, prove that they lower bound communication and also Theorem \ref{thm:gamma_2-eff}.
 In Section \ref{sec:perturb-D}, we prove a lemma called the Substate Perturbation Lemma, which is a main tool for our direct product theorem.
 In Section \ref{sec:dpt-proof}, we give the proof of our main direct product theorem.
-Finally, in Section \ref{sec:QKD} we show the application of our direct product theorem to prove security of DIQKD with leakage.
+Finally, in Section \ref{sec:QKD} we show the applications of our direct product theorem to prove security of DIQKD, DIRE and proofs of quantumness with leakage.